abdulhaq-e/ngrx-json-api/docs/store_structure.md

 It is advisable to read this guide while having [interfaces.ts](../src/interfaces.ts) opened.

-The store is structured into zones to allow running multiple isolated instances of ngrx-json-api:
+ngrx-json-api structures its store into zones, each representing an isolated instance of ngrx-json-api:

 ```
 {